Unit 1: Explanations of Crime

 Issue: Does the U.S. Criminal Justice System Discriminate Against African Americans?

 Yes: Kim Farbota, from “Black Crime Rates: What Happens When the Numbers Aren’t Neutral?”
 Huffpost (2016)

-No: Patrick Worrall, “Do Black Americans Commit More Crime?”
+No: Patrick Worrall, from “Do Black Americans Commit More Crime?”
 Factcheck (2014)

 Kim Farbota asserts that there are systematic differences in how blacks and whites are treated by the law.
 These differences are compounded by each successive phase of the criminal justice process, which increases the percentage of black people incarcerated for committing a particular crime.
 Patrick Worrall argues, in contrast, that there is evidence that black Americans are more likely to commit certain types of crime than people of other races.
 While it would be naive to suggest that there is no racism in the U.S. justice system, victimization reports do not support the idea this is due to mass discrimination.

 Yes: Barry C. Feld, from “Juvenile Justice in Minnesota: Framework for the Future,” Council on Crime and Justice (2007)

 No: Vincent Schiraldi and Jason Ziedenberg, from “The Florida Experiment: An Analysis of the Impact of Granting Prosecutors Discretion to Try Juveniles As Adults,” The Justice Policy Institute (1999)

 Law professor Barry C. Feld contends that creating a separate juvenile court system has resulted in unanticipated negative consequences for America’s children and for justice.
 Vincent Schiraldi, director of the Justice Policy Institute, and researcher Jason Ziedenberg maintain that moving thousands of kids into adult courts is unnecessary, harmful, and racist.

 Issue: Is Exposure to Pornography Related to Increased Rates of Rape?